 - a.
 Coaching may occur for a maximum of 90 seconds after all odd numbered games. - b.
 Coaching may occur for a maximum of 90 seconds after the first set. - c.
 Coaching may occur for a maximum of 10 minutes between the second and third sets. - d.
+Coaching may occur for a maximum of 90 seconds prior to the beginning of a tie breaker and when players switch sides during the tie breaker. - e.
 Coaches may not enter the court enclosure except during the quarterfinals, semifinals and championship matches at the State Final tournament where the coaching chairs shall be provided. - 2.
 If the tournament is moved indoors, one (1) eligible coach per team may be allowed to sit courtside. - 3.
 Violation of ineligible coaching or contact with the competing high school student-athlete during a Sectional or State Final match will be considered gross misconduct and the team will be penalized a one point team deduction.
 There will be no warning for this penalty. - 4.
 Eligible coaches may not use electronic communication/coaching devices (i.e., cellular phones, etc.) during a match, on or immediately near, the vicinity of the player's court.